Best Calendars for Families

 Too big a statement?
 Too much wall space?
 Here’s a nice one from Real Simple.
 This calendar includes 560 reusable labels in four colors you assign to different people, activities or categories.
 I know, Real Simple has me by the nose, they’ve appealed to my love of clean organization and a world where there is a right way to do things and that way will make my life easier.
 Forgive me.

 Not pretty enough?
 This Herman Yu calendar is beautiful to look at while keeping track of soccer practice and your best friend’s birthday.
 You can see all the pages of this beautiful calendar here and as the website suggests, you can frame these prints after the month is over.
-This appeals to my cheap side: $32 for a calendar?
-Kind of pricey for me. $32 for a calendar and wall art?
-A bargain.

 Not funny enough?
 These ‘guy’ calendars from Monikers use your favorite guy’s name in photographs to mark each month of the year.
 All my girlfriend’s husband’s were represented.
 But, as was the case during his childhood, no Logan.
 Maybe in 20 years.